Skip to content

 Easy to train and learn

-Designed to minimized airway trauma
+Designed to minimize airway trauma

 The primary goal of airway management is the maintenance of oxygenation.
 Each unsuccessful attempt to maintain oxygenation is time lost and may incrementally increase the risk of hypoxia, trauma, and airway obstruction, necessitating a surgical airway.4